aroraarsh/Lifting-fit/README.md

    npm start
    ```

-2. Open your browser and visit `http://localhost:3000` to access the application.
+2. Open your browser and visit `http://localhost:3000` to access the Lifting-Fit application.

 ## Components

+Certainly!
 Lifting-Fit is a web application built with React that focuses on fitness and weightlifting.
 It offers a range of features to support users in their fitness journey.
 Let's dive deeper into each component:

 - `CalorieEstimator`: This component allows users to estimate their daily calorie intake based on various factors such as current weight, target weight, age, height, gender, activity level, and fitness goals.
 It utilizes OpenAI's GPT-3 language model to generate accurate calorie goals.